-• TYPE - displayed icon determines the type of measurement configuration:

-recording acc. to user configuration (inactive - grey) recording acc. to user configuration (active - green) recording for compliance with the selected standard (inactive)

-- Point of the selected standard (active) - NAME the name of the configuration given by the user. - DATE date and time of creating the configuration.
+- TYPE displayed icon determines the type of measurement configuration: - recording acc. to user configuration (inactive grey) recording acc. to user configuration (active green) - recording for compliance with the selected standard (inactive) - I recording for compliance with the selected standard (active) - NAME the name of the configuration given by the user. - DATE date and time of creating the configuration.